GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work, we developed structure-preserving numerical schemes for the two-dimensional hyperbolic approximation of the SGN equations with variable bathymetry.
-Using the framework of summation-by-parts operators and split forms, we derived semidiscretizations that conserve both total mass and total energy at the discrete level for both periodic and reflecting boundary conditions (Section~\ref{sect:energy-conserving}).
+Using the framework of summation-by-parts operators and split forms, we derived semi-discretizations that conserve both total mass and total energy at the discrete level for both periodic and reflecting boundary conditions (Section~\ref{sect:energy-conserving}).
 The implementation in Julia enabled efficient simulations on both CPU and GPU platforms and is available in our reproducibility repository~\cite{repo}.

 We tested our numerical methods using a comprehensive set of cases.
 Convergence studies using solitary wave solutions of the SGN equations (Section~\ref{sec:convergence_1d_soliton}) and manufactured solutions (Section~\ref{sec:manufactured_solution}) confirmed second-order spatial accuracy for all variables.
-We numerically verified that the spatial semidiscretization conserves energy to machine precision, as predicted by the theoretical analysis.
-Comparisons with experimental data and numerical reference solutions from the literature demonstrated good agreement (Sections~\ref{sec:dingemans},~\ref{sec:colliding_waves},~\ref{sec:riemann_problem},~\ref{sec:Favre_waves},~\ref{sec:reflecting_wall},~\ref{sec:gaussian_obstacle}).
+We numerically verified that the spatial semi-discretization conserves energy to machine precision, as predicted by the theoretical analysis.
+Comparisons with experimental data and numerical reference solutions from the literature demonstrated good agreement across a wide range of benchmarks, including wave propagation over a submerged bar (Section~\ref{sec:dingemans}), head-on collision of solitary waves (Section~\ref{sec:colliding_waves}), Riemann problems (Section~\ref{sec:riemann_problem}), Favre waves (Section~\ref{sec:Favre_waves}), reflection from a vertical wall (Section~\ref{sec:reflecting_wall}), solitary wave over a Gaussian obstacle (Section~\ref{sec:gaussian_obstacle}), periodic waves over a semi-circular shoal (Section~\ref{sec:semi_shoal}), and two-dimensional dam break problems (Sections~\ref{sec:dam_break} and~\ref{sec:long_term_dam_break}).
+Performance benchmarks (Section~\ref{sec:performance}) confirmed that GPU acceleration is essential for large-scale simulations, with substantial speedups on modern accelerators.

 The present study also revealed the inherent limitations of the SGN framework.
-In the Favre wave simulations (Section~\ref{sec:Favre_waves}) with large Froude numbers ($\text{Fr} \gtrsim 1.25$), the numerical solution crashed due to wave steepening that led to breaking, a physical regime not captured by the SGN equations without wave breaking modeling.
+In the Favre wave simulations (Section~\ref{sec:Favre_waves}) with large Froude numbers ($\text{Fr} \gtrsim 1.25$), the numerical solution crashed due to wave steepening that led to breaking, a physical regime not captured by the SGN equations without wave-breaking modeling.

 Several avenues exist for extending this work.
-Systematic investigations of long-time soliton propagation errors using relaxation Runge-Kutta (RRK) schemes would be valuable.
+Systematic investigations of long-time soliton propagation errors using relaxation Runge--Kutta (RRK) schemes would be valuable.
 Additionally, split-form discretizations that conserve the total momentum for flat bathymetry and periodic boundary conditions could be investigated.